dsincubator/meta/README.md

 * Where do you share the materials and videos? e.g. LinkedIn

 ## Additional questions

+These additional questions may help you prepare for the many other decisions you will eventually need to make:

   * How would you present the materials? e.g. directly from markdown files.
   * How would you decide meetup topics? e.g. By consultation via a poll.